top of page

 Kubra Karatas, Research Associate

-Kübra is a research associate supervised by Dr. Matthew Apps and Dr. Lei Zhang.
+Kübra is a research associate supervised by Matthew Apps and Lei Zhang.
 She completed a BSc in Psychology and Biology at the Middle East Technical University in Turkey, and holds an MSc in Cognitive Neuroscience from the University of Trento in Italy.
 For her thesis, she conducted a behavioural study to investigate the possible presence of emotion processing deficits in mild cognitive impairment patients.
 She is especially interested in the neural mechanisms of social cognition and decision-making processes in health and neurodegeneration using computational models.

 Alumni